Compliance and Health Protection

-Te Whatu Ora Taranaki Regulatory Services team is the lead service provider in Taranaki for the delivery of health protection functions.
-The main focus is of the Regulatory Services team to protect health and wellbeing in our Taranaki communities with a focus on environmental health and communicable disease control.
+Health NZ / Te Whatu Ora Taranaki Compliance and Health Protection team is the lead service provider in Taranaki for the delivery of health protection functions.
+The main focus of the Compliance and Health Protection team to protect health and wellbeing in our Taranaki communities with a focus on environmental health and communicable disease control.
 This work is undertaken by specialised and designated officers that are appointed under various statues, although principally through the Health Act 1956.
 Health Protection Officers designated by the Director General of Health and have a role to provide advice, information, assess, respond and minimise public health risk.

-Within the Regulatory Services team, we work primarily in the following areas:
+Within the Compliance and Health Protection team, we work primarily in the following areas:

 Communicable Disease Control

-Taranaki Public Health is responsible for investigating cases and outbreaks of notifiable disease, as well as controlling their spread within our community.
+National Public Health Service (NPHS) Taranaki is responsible for investigating cases and outbreaks of notifiable disease, as well as controlling their spread within our community.
 Examples of notifiable diseases include salmonella, measles and meningococcal.

 Under the Sale and Supply of Alcohol Act 2012 the Medical Officer of Health is required to inquire in to and report on the all licence applications for on, off, club and special licences.
-Taranaki Public Health staff are also involved in assisting Police and Licensing Inspectors with Controlled Purchase Operations to ensure compliance of licence holders with the Act.
+NPHS Taranaki team members are also involved in assisting Police and Licensing Inspectors with Controlled Purchase Operations to ensure compliance of licence holders with the Act.